How to Migrate Legacy Systems to Improve Performance & Adaptability

-Most of the legacy migrations we see our customers undergo, on the other hand, are business transformation initiatives.
-Driven by the business, these apps are meant to replace legacy systems that don’t sufficiently support business processes, whether new or existing or provide the right user experience.
+Most of the legacy migrations we see our customers undergo are business transformation initiatives.
+Driven by the business, these apps are meant to replace legacy systems that don’t sufficiently support business processes or provide the right user experience.
 While these legacy migration projects require new functionality, they often must support current processes as well.

 Within the business transformation category, we see two types of systems:

-- Core legacy migrations: larger systems built by central IT, such as portals and custom ERP systems.
-These apps require scale, performance, and complex data migration.
+- Core legacy migrations: Larger systems built by central IT, such as portals and custom ERP systems.
+These apps require scale, performance, and complex legacy database migration.

-- Non-core legacy migrations: smaller, departmental apps originally built by the business using tools like Microsoft Access, SharePoint, and Lotus Notes.
+- Non-core legacy migrations: Smaller, departmental apps originally built by the business using tools like Microsoft Access, SharePoint, or Lotus Notes.
 The defining characteristics for successfully migrating these systems are business enablement, centralized governance, and easy data migration.

-Enabling developers to rapidly take advantage of best of breed modern technology stacks without having the expertise to be an expert in all of them will create a high level of flexibility that is fully documented and visually constructed.
+Enabling developers to rapidly take advantage of best-of-breed modern technology stacks without having the skills to be an expert in all of them will create a high level of flexibility that is fully documented and visually constructed.

-The results were phenomenal: what took over a month to code in Lotus was built in just five days with Mendix.
-Now, the Boston Globe is using the low-code platform to migrate other Lotus apps as well as build new apps to move the business forward.
-Thanks to the high productivity and collaborative approach to building applications, the Globe is delivering apps in days or weeks, delivering immediate and substantial business impact.
+The results were phenomenal.
+What took over a month to code in Lotus Notes was built in just five days with Mendix.
+Now, the Boston Globe is using the low-code platform to migrate other Lotus Notes apps as well as build new apps to move the business forward.
+Thanks to the high productivity and collaborative approach to building applications, the Globe is delivering apps in days or weeks, creating immediate and substantial business impact.